ContactEngineering/topobank/docs/deploy.rst

 docker image named "codestation/postgres-s3-backup", which stores postgres dumps to an S3 backend using a scheduler.

-The docker-compose configuration for local development also starts a local "minio" S3 service to store the media files and stores the dumps.
+The docker compose configuration for local development also starts a local "minio" S3 service to store the media files and stores the dumps.
 It is used automatically.

-The docker-compose configuration for production also uses the configured S3 connection, but there is no local minio service installed.
+The docker compose configuration for production also uses the configured S3 connection, but there is no local minio service installed.

 The backup is always saved with a prefix "backup", so your dump files e.g. look like this: